Iran rules out broader U.S. talks as Trump hints at sending 2nd carrier

 Iran’s government put the official death toll at 3,117 last month.
 NBC News could not independently verify either figure.

-Trump threatened to intervene if the regime shot or executed protesters, but held off from immediate attacks.
-The U.S. has been building up its military forces in the region for weeks, forces that could support possible strikes as well as pressure Iran in talks.
+Trump threatened to intervene if the regime shot or executed protesters, but he held off from immediate attacks.
+The U.S. has been building up its military forces in the region for weeks, forces that could support possible strikes, as well as pressure Iran in talks.

 Protests in Iran January 2026